ssbc/ssb-db/index.md

 # Secure Scuttlebutt

-A **global database protocol** of unforgeable append-only message feeds.
+Secure Scuttlebutt is a database protocol for unforgeable append-only message feeds.

 "Unforgeable" means that only the owner of a feed can update that feed, as enforced by digital signing (see [Security properties](#security-properties)).
 This property makes Secure Scuttlebutt useful for peer-to-peer applications.